18F/18f.gsa.gov/_posts/2015-10-30-useiti-what-we-learned-where-were-headed.md

 ---
 ![An oil rig on public land.
 Courtesy of the Department of Energy](/assets/blog/eiti/drill.jpg)

-_Oil drilling is one of many industries included in the Extractive Industries Transparency Initiative (EITI), the U.S. Department of the Interior and the USEITI multi-stakeholder group will publish the first report this December._
+_Oil drilling is one of many industries included in the Extractive Industries Transparency Initiative (EITI).
+The U.S. Department of the Interior and the USEITI multi-stakeholder group will publish the first report this December._

 During [Sunshine Week](http://www.sunshineweek.org/), we wrote about our progress on the Extractive Industries Transparency Initiative, or